-Service Port Protocol Direction In-towards the cluster out-from the cluster towards the fabric or outside world Connection (Applies to both LAN and SAN deployments, unless stated otherwise) SSH 22 ТСР Out SSH is a basic mechanism for accessing devices.
+Service Port Protocol Direction Connection In-towards the cluster out-from the cluster towards the fabric or outside world (Applies to both LAN and SAN deployments, unless stated otherwise) SSH 22 ТСР Out SSH is a basic mechanism for accessing devices.
 SCP 22 ТСР Out SCP clients archiving NDFC backup files to remote server.
-SMTP 25 ТСР Out SMTP port is configurable through NDFC's Server Settings menu.
+SMTP 25 TCP Out SMTP port is configurable through NDFC's Server Settings menu.
 This is an optional feature.

-Service Port Protocol Direction In-towards the cluster out-from the cluster towards the Connection (Applies to both LAN and SAN deployments, unless stated otherwise) fabric or outside world SNMP 161 TCP/UDP Out SNMP traffic from NDFC to devices.
-HTTPS (vCenter, Kubernetes, OpenStack, Discovery) 443 ТСР Out NDFC provides an integrated host and physical network topology view by correlating the information obtained from registered VMM domains, such as VMware vCenter or OpenStack, as well as container orchestrators, such as Kubernetes.
+SNMP 161 TCP/UDP Out SNMP traffic from NDFC to devices.
+HTTPS (vCenter, Kubernetes, OpenStack, Discovery) 443 TCP Out NDFC provides an integrated host and physical network topology view by correlating the information obtained from registered VMM domains, such as VMware vCenter or OpenStack, as well as container orchestrators, such as Kubernetes.
 This is an optional feature.